 Department of Communication Sciences and Disorders Commitment to Justice and Equity and Anti-racism

+Western Washington University’s Department of Communication Sciences and Disorders (WWU CSD) is committed to dismantling systematic and systemic racism locally and globally.
 Our department condemns racism, bigotry, and hatred.
 We acknowledge that the fields of speech-language pathology and audiology have not centered the experiences, interests, dialects and languages of Black people, Indigenous people, and People of Color (BIPOC), which has led to marginalization and isolation.
-We have made mistakes in our profession's history and continue using assessments, materials, and tools that are biased and disproportionality diagnose BIPOC communities as having speech and language disorders based on dialect and cultural differences.
+We have made mistakes in our profession's history and continue using assessments, materials, and tools that are biased and disproportionately misdiagnose BIPOC communities.
 These practices support a larger racist system; the same system that keeps police brutality and inequality alive.

+We acknowledge that the composition of our fields and our department (faculty, staff, and students) has likewise not centered BIPOC and other marginalized community members’ perspectives and voices; and that this has led to underrepresentation in our department, our undergraduate major, our graduate program, and across Western’s campuses.
 We believe that communication and language matter.
-In a world that continually oppresses BIPOC, we must acknowledge our own mistakes, listen to and amplify the voices of our BIPOC colleagues and clients, call out injustice, and then conscientiously and deliberately work towards dismantling power structures that serve to discriminate.
+In a world that continually oppresses marginalized groups, we must acknowledge our own mistakes, listen to and amplify the voices of our diverse colleagues and clients, call out injustice, and then conscientiously and deliberately work towards dismantling power structures that serve to discriminate.